 - Log decrement

 - Oil whirl and whip against rotor instabilities

 - As per API 610, 611, 612, 617, 672, 684, etc. (Any other API Standard)

 In addition, the linearized coefficients are calculated for various bearing types with application of any seal type step by step.
 INERTANCE can provide various kinds of rotor dynamics analysis as requested in API standards as below.

 Here, INERTANCE can show the various type of lateral vibration analysis as follows;

 The purpose of undamped critical speed map is to check the bearing stiffness briefly at initial design stage, and it could be used to expect the rotor’s behavior & sensitivity around its critical speed.
-The intersection between bearing stiffness and each critical speed should be checked in order to determine if the designed equipment is stiff rotor or soft rotor.
+The intersection between bearing stiffness and each natural frequency should be checked in order to determine if the designed equipment is stiff rotor or soft rotor.
 It should be noted that the undamped critical speed map shall not be used to assess the rotor reliability, as the bearings are estimated in absent of their damping and the aerodynamic cross-coupling for each impeller does not also included in this analysis.

 Mode shape provides the approximate displacement of rotor relatively around critical speed, and it is determined that the unbalance location with phase is applied for response analysis.